(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 What if I don’t have tahini?

 If you don’t have tahini or don’t want to use it in this recipe, you can substitute it with another nut or seed butter.
-I prefer tahini but peanut butter, cashew butter, almond butter, or sunflower seed butter would probably also work!
+I personally prefer tahini but peanut butter, cashew butter, almond butter, or sunflower seed butter would probably all also work!

 What chocolate chips do you use?